Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: Introduction

 Actually, those PLMs are not completely novel, but have not received sufficient attention yet.
-The present work provides the derivation of the 4-6 PLM as well as the 4-8 PLM, and for the first time thoroughly analyzes the models, in light of GW spectra taking into account the consistency with the large $N$ scaling coupled to the criticality of the confinement-deconfinement FOPT.
-We show that the predicted GW spectra can have high enough sensitivity to be probed in the future prospected interferometers such as BBO and DICIGO.
+The present work provides a possible derivation of the 4-6 PLM as well as the 4-8 PLM, and for the first time thoroughly analyzes the models, in light of GW spectra taking into account consistency with the large $N$ scaling coupled to the criticality of the confinement-deconfinement FOPT.
+We show that the predicted GW spectra can have high enough sensitivity to be probed in the future prospected interferometers such as BBO and DECIGO.

-The paper is organized as follows: In Section II we start with a review of the generic ingredients to construct the PLMs including the $Z_N$ center symmetry, the order parameter of the confinement-deconfinement PT, and introduction of a nonminimally-$Z_N $charged PL variable (part A).
-With these preliminaries at hand, we employ a widely used conventional PLM, called the Haar-type PLM, and show that the model turns out to have incompatibility in a sense of the large $N$ scaling for the latent heat and the other thermodynamical quantities at around the criticality for the confinement-deconfinement PT (part B).
-Then, we propose a set of PLMs which properly realizes the thermodynamical and the large $N$ properties at around the criticality, that is what we call the 4-6 and 4-8 PLMs, with explanation on the derivation for those highly nonminimal coupling terms.
-The models are shown to yield the good-fitness with the $SU(N)$ lattice data on the thermodynamical quantities, as well as the latent heat, regarding the large $N$ scaling around the criticality (part C).
+The paper is organized as follows: In Section II we start with a review of the generic ingredients to construct the PLMs including the concept of $Z_N$ center symmetry, the order parameter of the confinement-deconfinement PT, and introduction of a nonminimally-$Z_N $charged PL variable (part A).
+With these preliminaries at hand, we employ a widely used conventional PLM, called the Haar-type PLM, and show that the model turns out to have incompatibility in a sense of the large $N$ scaling for the latent heat and the other thermodynamic quantities at around the criticality for the confinement-deconfinement PT (part B).
+Then, we propose a set of PLMs which properly realize the thermodynamic and the large $N$ properties at around the criticality, that is what we call the 4-6 and 4-8 PLMs, with explanation on the derivation for those highly nonminimal coupling terms.
+The models are shown to yield the good-fitness with the $SU(N)$ lattice data on the thermodynamic quantities, as well as the latent heat, regarding the large $N$ scaling around the criticality (part C).

 In Sec.III, we move on to discussion on the generation mechanism of the GW spectra by the FOPT based on the 4-6 and 4-8 PLMs.
-The dark $SU(N)$ PYM is assumed to be the secluded-dark gluonic plasma (part A).
+The dark $SU(N)$ PYM is assumed to be secluded-dark gluonic plasma (part A).
 Passing discussion on a couple of the well-known GW sources (part B), we numerically evaluate the GW spectra, in comparison with the prospected GW detector sensitivities (part C).
 Our conclusion and several issues still left with us are presented in Sec.IV.